alibaba/PhotonLibOS/README.md

 ctest
 ```

+## Related projects

+### overlaybd

+[Overlaybd](https://github.com/containerd/overlaybd) Overlaybd a novel layering block-level image format, which is design for container, secure container and applicable to virtual machine.
+And it is an open-source implementation of paper [DADI: Block-Level Image Service for Agile and Elastic Application Deployment.
+USENIX ATC'20".](https://www.usenix.org/conference/atc20/presentation/li-huiba)

 ## Commitment
 TODO: Add our commitment to this project, including history, current status in Alibaba Cloud, and future vision.